AndrejJurkin/template-bhai/CONTRIBUTING.md

 In this guide, you will get an overview on how to contribute, open issues, open a PR, review and merge it.

-Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

 ## New contributor guide

 To get an overview of the project, read the [README](README.md).
 The README contains everything you need to get yourself started with your contributions to our Open Source Project.

 ## Getting started